terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-oracle.md

 During each [`VotePeriod`](#voteperiod), the Oracle module obtains consensus on the exchange rate of Luna against denominations specified in [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna exchange rate before the end of the interval.

-Validators must first pre-commit to a exchange rate, then in the subsequent `VotePeriod` submit and reveal their exchange rate alongside a proof that they had pre-commited at that price.
-This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.
+Validators must first pre-commit to an exchange rate.
+In the subsequent `VotePeriod`, validators submit and reveal their exchange rate alongside a proof that they had pre-committed at that price.
+This scheme forces the voter to commit to a submission before knowing the votes of others.
+This system reduces centralization and free-rider risk in the Oracle.

 #### Prevote and Vote